00ahui/MyNotes/opensds/use-ceph-backend.md

 ```

-Configure tprofile and disable some features in ceph for kernel compatible.
+Configure crush tunable profile and disable some features in ceph for kernel compatible.

 ```shell
 ceph osd crush tunables hammer  # set crush tunables profile to hammer